mridubhatnagar/blogs-backup/ckyvl7ml31djo66s13kvqeat9.md

 Shantanu did his post-graduation from Cornell University.
 Post his post-graduation he joined Mr. TATA in the animal welfare wing of TATA trusts.
 Soon a new position was vacant in Mr. TATA's office (read the founder's office).
 And, he found Shantanu to be the perfect fit for the same.

 ## How did the friendship between Mr. TATA and Shantanu evolve?
-Shantanu used to send letters to Mr. TATA about his life updates, developments in MotoPaws initiative.
+Shantanu used to send letters to Mr. TATA about his life updates, developments in the MotoPaws initiative.
 What was working for him, what was not working for him.
 Shantanu's life at Cornell.
 Mr. TATA used to ensure to reply back, get on calls and help Shantanu navigate his way.

 ## Is this a good first read?
 Book also has a lot of nice beautiful illustrations.
 Made by Sanjana Desai.
 Which keeps the whole book interesting.
 In case you get bored seeing only text.
 The book is short around 200 pages or so to be precise.
 And language is pretty easy.

 There are more details to all of this.
 Heartwarming anecdotes.
 His experience and adventures with Shantanu.
 Also reminded me of his time with Mr. JRD TATA.
 Whom he fondly called Jeh.
 He sees Shantanu as a son or his younger brother.
 While to Shantanu Mr. TATA is his friend, mentor, occasional parent.

+## TAKEAWAY
 All of this being said.
 It is not always the blood relationships.
 Sometimes also the people you come across in life who make it beautiful.
 There is so much you get to learn from them.
 Mutual love, affection, and shared respect for each other.

 As much as I value the parents.
 I value the mentor.
 Quite fortunate and grateful to learn.
 Everything I get to learn.